grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Get started/04 Create/02 Output Extensions.md

 <Blockquote mod="note" title="">

-The `-out logger` argument tells k6 to use your custom output.
+The `--out logger` argument tells k6 to use your custom output.
 The flag `--quiet --no-summary` configures k6 to show only custom output.

 </Blockquote>